ember-learn/guides-source/guides/release/models/defining-models.md

 Data allows you to define simple serialization and deserialization methods for attribute types called transforms.
 You can specify that you would like a transform to run for an attribute by providing the transform name as the first argument to the `attr` method.
-Ember Data supports attribute types of `string`, `number`, `boolean`, and `date`, which coerce the value to the JavaScript type that matches its name.
+EmberData supports attribute types of `string`, `number`, `boolean`, and `date`, which coerce the value to the JavaScript type that matches its name.